List of Duck Dodgers characters: Manobrain

-Manobrain is a tentacled alien with a large brain and psychic abilities who used to be friends with I.Q.
+Manobrain (voiced by Lewis Black) is a tentacled alien with a large brain and psychic abilities who used to be friends with I.Q.
 Hi.
 Their friendship ended in college when they blamed each other for the loss of a prototype weight-loss pill they invented.
-Monobrain became a criminal mastermind and resurfaced to steal the secret codes that were to be used in the event that the President of Outer Space accidentally locked himself in his walk-in closet.
-He hid the codes inside Dodgers' brain and had to help I.Q.
-Hi, Cadet, and Dodgers' egos recover it before the President ran out of air.
-While in Dodger's brain they realize that Dodgers stole their weight loss pill.
+Monobrain became a criminal mastermind and resurfaced to steal secret codes that were to be used in the event that the President of Outer Space accidentally locked himself in his walk-in closet.

-I.Q.
-Hi and Manobrain ended up renewing their feud when the fresh breath pill they invented goes missing, again at the hands of Dodgers.
-Manobrain was voiced by Lewis Black.

 Whoosh

-Whoosh is an orangutan-like alien.
-He used a Gibbon Fist Kung Fu move in his crimes.
-Duck Dodgers, Cadet, and Master Moloch defeat him, but a Commander X-2 reveals information on Whoosh's special martial arts move to a villain's dojo while one of its students.
-Whoosh was voiced by Brian Tochi.
+Whoosh (voiced by Brian Tochi) is an orangutan-like alien and master of Gibbon Fist Kung Fu.

 Serpenti Crime Family

 The Serpenti crime family are snake-like aliens who make up a crime family.
-It is led by twin brothers Royal and Roy Serpenti.
-They were known to have ruined Rocky's opportunity to rob a bank.
-It was said that they stole the universe's supply of Bubba Looney gum.
-To get close to them, Duck Dodgers and Cadet worked with Rocky and Mugsy to form a crime family only for the Serpenti family to end up arrested in the end.
-Royal Serpenti was voiced by Burt Reynolds and Roy Serpenti was voiced by Dom DeLuise.
+It is led by twin brothers Royal and Roy Serpenti (respectively voiced by Burt Reynolds and Dom DeLuise).

 Camoman

-Camoman is a supervillain who can blend into his surroundings unless they are plaid.
+Camoman (voiced by Jeff Garlin) is a supervillain who can blend into his surroundings unless they are plaid.
 He infiltrated Dodgers' ship when the "Bonefide Heroes" show was filming Duck Dodgers so that Camoman could be on TV.
-His head shape resembles Elmer Fudd.
-Camoman was voiced by Jeff Garlin.